evdcush/TensorFlow-wheels/README.md

 `bazel build --config=opt //tensorflow/tools/pip_package:build_pip_package`

 If you built for CUDA or whatever, it's already been setup.
 There's no need to specify it as a config option again, nor is there any need to list out all the ISA extensions (SSE4.2, AVX, etc.).
 That's all handled by -march=native (that line you were SUPPOSED to default).
 If you want mkl, you can `bazel build --config=opt --config=mkl`

+If you want to build for a different target `march`, and you smashed that `"--config=opt"` line, this is where you specify the desired `march`, eg:

+`bazel build --copt=-march="sandybridge" //tensorflow/tools/pip_package:build_pip_package`

 ## Finally: build the pip wheel
 I like just putting the pip whl in home, but put it wherever you want.